 If I have a positive COVID-19 test from outside of the university what do I do?

-To better protect our workplace, personnel who test positive for COVID-19 at an outside facility are required to immediately self-report the positive test result to the WashU Occupational/Student Health and provide any documentation public health has provided.
+To better protect our workplace, personnel who test positive for COVID-19 at an outside facility are required to immediately self-report the positive test result to the WashU Student and Occupational Health.

 If I test positive for COVID-19, what should I do next to protect people around me?

 An intial positive test (viral) for COVID-19 with symptoms or after an exposure likely means that you have coronavirus and you may spread the virus to other individuals.
 You need to reduce the risk of spreading the virus by limiting your movements through self-isolation.
-There are a series of actions you will need to take that are detailed at the CDC’s website, and include:
+Follow the procedures detailed on the How to Quarantine or Isolate page.

 What does “contact tracing” mean?
 What will happen next?